wbsfps/wbsfps/README.md

 </div>

 ### Some Facts
-* 🌱 I’m currently learning Python, Java, C#, JavaScript
+* 🌱 I’m currently learning Java and JavaScript
 * 💬 Ask me about anything
 * 📫 How to reach me: You can send me a personal <williamandrade1058@gmail.com>
 * ⚡ Fun fact: